 Timely disclosure.
-Disclosure regulations of the stock exchange or a securities dealers' association require that listed companies and OTC companies make timely disclosure to investors of information that may impact their investment decisions.
+Disclosure regulations of the stock exchanges or securities dealers' associations require that listed companies and OTC companies make timely disclosure to investors of information that may impact their investment decisions.
 Information that must be disclosed includes the following (TSE, Security Listing Regulations):

 - Certain items determined by the company or its subsidiaries.
-This includes a reduction of capital, a stock-for-stock exchange, a stock transfer, a company split or merger, and a business transfer and dissolution. - Certain facts affecting the company or its subsidiaries.
-This includes damages caused by a disaster or damages that have occurred in business operations, a change of the major shareholder and any event that may cause de-listing. - · Account settlement by the company or its subsidiaries.
+This includes a reduction of capital, stock-forstock exchange, stock transfer, company split or merger, business transfer and dissolution. - Certain facts affecting the company or its subsidiaries.
+This includes damages caused by a disaster or damages that have occurred in business operations, a change of the major shareholder and any event that may cause de-listing. - Account settlement by the company or its subsidiaries.